Setting up the Key and Trust Stores

 Using the javax.net.ssl.* System Properties

-Before starting the broker's VM set the SSL_OPTS enviorment variable so that it knows to use the broker keystore.
+Before starting the broker's VM set the ACTIVEMQ_SSL_OPTS environment variable so that it knows to use the broker keystore. (note that in previous versions of ActiveMQ this property was called SSL_OPTS in some scripts.
+As of v5.12.0 all scripts use ACTIVEMQ_SSL_OPTS)

 Using Spring to configure SSL for a Broker instance